1tech23/Projects/OneDE/OneDE-0.0.1/README.md

 ```
  make
 ```
-If all goes well, you should have a stumpwm binary now.
+If all goes well, you should have a onede binary now.
 You can run the binary from where it is or install it, along with the .info documentation, with:
 ```